joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/02/01/briefing/russia-tom-brady-milky-way.html?searchResultPosition=3

 **Questions Remain After Highway Crash Involving Monkeys**\
 `A Pennsylvania woman who had contact with them says she has signs of illness, but no one else has reported symptoms.
-And the airline that shipped them to the U.S. is getting out of the business.`\
+And the airline that shipped them is getting out of the business.`\
 https://nytimes.com/2022/02/01/us/cdc-monkeys-pennsylvania-truck-crash.html?searchResultPosition=4

 **The Morning at Night: A New York Times Event**\